absmach/supermq/docs/getting-started.md

 ### MQTT

-To send and receive messages over MQTT you could use [Mosquitto](https://mosquitto.org), or [Paho](https://www.eclipse.org/paho/) if you want to use MQTT over WebSocket.
+To send and receive messages over MQTT you could use [Mosquitto tools](https://mosquitto.org), or [Paho](https://www.eclipse.org/paho/) if you want to use MQTT over WebSocket.

 To publish message over channel, client should call following command: